-Made since at least the 1600s, Pastry Jiggers are designed to put a decorative edge on pastries.
-The edge is usually a "jiggedy" one, but can also be square or circular marks.
+Made since at least the 1500s, a pastry jigger (aka pastry crimper, aka jagging wheel) is designed to put a decorative edge on pastries.
+The edge is usually “jiggedy” (or “jaggedy”, if you prefer), but can also be used to create square or circular marks.

-But there have been in the past Pastry Jiggers made that weren’t designed to cut pastry, just mark it.
+But there have been in the past pastry jiggers made that weren’t designed to cut pastry, but rather just to mark it — to “jig” the edge — without cutting it.

 Antique ones are now collectibles.